markfinger/scroll-tracker/README.md

 --------------------------------------------

-### viewport.setViewport(settings)

-Allows you to define top and bottom offsets of the viewport such that calculations of an element's position can take into consideration environment variables such as fixed headers and footers.

-The `settings` argument should be an object and can contain the following properties:

-- `topOffset` - a positive integer will lower the top of the viewport, versus a negative number which raises it.
-- `bottomOffset` - a positive integer will raise the bottom of the viewport, versus a negative number which lowers it.

 ### viewport.getPositionOf(element)

 Returns an object containing properties that detail an element's position relative to the viewport.
 The properties include: